(Updated April 2016)

 Enrichment accounts for almost half of the cost of nuclear fuel and about 5% of the total cost of the electricity generated.
 In the past it has also accounted for the main greenhouse gas impact from the nuclear fuel cycle where the electricity used for enrichment is generated from coal.
 However, it still only amounts to 0.1% of the carbon dioxide from equivalent coal-fired electricity generation if modern gas centrifuge plants are used.

 With reduced demand for enriched uranium following the Fukushima accident, enrichment plants have continued running, since it is costly to shut down and re-start centrifuges.
 The surplus SWU output can be sold, or the plants can be underfed so that the enricher ends up with excess uranium for sale, or with enriched product for its own inventory and later sale.
-The inertia of the enrichment process thus exacerbates over-supply in the uranium market and depresses SWU prices (from $160/SWU in 2010, the spot price early in April 2015 was $79).
+The inertia of the enrichment process thus exacerbates over-supply in the uranium market and depresses SWU prices (from $160/SWU in 2010, the spot price in March 2016 was $60).
+With forecast overcapacity, it is likely that some older cascades will be retired.

 Obsolete diffusion plants have been retired, the last being some belated activity at Paducah in 2013.